JakobMatz/PasswordSafeXAML/README.md

 ### Extradition
 The release of the application is done by building the program with Visual Studio Start Button in the top.
 After that the .exe-File can be found in the project's /bin/Debug/ folder.
 This file can then be distributed.

+##License
+This software is distributed under GNU GPL3.0